millbo01/millbo01.github.io/index.md

 When feedback latency is significant, this mismatch allows load to accumulate beyond sustainable levels before corrective mechanisms activate.
 The greater the latency, the wider the gap between perceived system state and actual system state, and the larger the overshoot when correction finally arrives.

+**Scale as a latency determinant**

+Feedback latency is not solely a function of system architecture or deliberate suppression.
+It grows as a systematic function of institutional scale, through three compounding mechanisms that the framework identifies as the Scale Latency Dynamic.
+Opacity increases with scale.
+As organisations grow, no individual actor perceives the aggregate load being generated across the system.
+Each local decision is locally visible; the systemic accumulation is not.
+The connection between individual behaviour and collective outcome becomes structurally imperceptible even to well-intentioned actors.

+Attribution diffusion compounds at scale.
+Causal chains lengthen as hierarchies deepen.
+The connection between decisions made at one level and consequences experienced at another grows progressively harder to trace, making it structurally rational for actors at every level to treat their own contribution as negligible relative to the aggregate.
+No individual actor is wrong to make this calculation.
+The aggregate consequence is load accumulation that no individual actor perceives as their responsibility to correct.
+Cognitive displacement becomes individually rational at scale.
+Where collective restraint would reduce aggregate load, the personal cost of unilateral restraint exceeds the personal benefit, since the systemic gain is distributed while the personal cost is concentrated.
+This is not a cultural failure or a character deficiency.
+It is the correct optimisation given the structural conditions the actor faces.

+These three mechanisms compound rather than add, which is why feedback latency grows non-linearly with scale.
+This has a direct implication for Miller's Law: the drift condition - where time-averaged load accumulation exceeds recovery capacity - becomes progressively harder to avoid as institutional size increases.
+Scale does not merely widen the constraint frontier.
+It simultaneously accelerates drift rate and degrades the corrective mechanisms designed to slow it.
+The two effects reinforce each other.

 The distinction has a direct diagnostic implication.
 If temporal latency dominates, failure arrives as surprise despite broad good faith, the system was not hiding anything, it simply could not see fast enough.
 If architectural latency dominates, failure arrives as scandal despite long-standing warnings, the information was present but the system contained no mechanism that made acting on it rational for those with authority to do so.
 These are structurally different failure modes requiring structurally different interventions.

 Overshoot becomes mathematically unavoidable whenever optimisation pressure operates faster than the system can detect and correct the resulting load.